AleixoLucas42/homelab/monitoring/readme.md

 - Docker Swarm logs is also in Grafana through Loki stack and datasource.

 ## Alerting
-All alert should be deliver by Grafana, using Telegram as contact point.
+All alert should be deliver by Grafana to [whatsapp contact point that I made](https://github.com/AleixoLucas42/grafana_whatsapp_contact_point) using webhook.

 | Alert | Threshold |
 |--------|:-----------:|
 | ~~Adguard resolver latency~~ | > 900ms |